-Default Value: An integer equal to the ApplicationDBID as reported by Configuration Server Valid Values: Any integer from 0-16383 Changes Take Effect: Immediately
+Default Value: An integer equal to the value ApplicationDBID as reported by

+Configuration Server

+Valid Values: Any integer from 0-16383

 Specifies the Server ID that T-Server uses to generate Connection IDs and other unique identifiers.
 In a multi-site environment, you must assign each T-Server a unique Server ID, in order to avoid confusion in reporting applications and T-Server behavior.